1. Using content from the V&A websites

-7. Submitting Content to the V&A Websites
+7. Sharing and uploading content to the V&A Websites

-When you contribute Content, you are confirming that your material is your own original work and that you are fully entitled to grant to the V&A non-exclusive rights to use it.
+When you upload Content, you are confirming that your material is your own original work and that you are fully entitled to grant to the V&A non-exclusive rights to use it.
 You should not violate, plagiarise, or infringe the rights of any third parties including copyright, trade mark, trade secrets, privacy, and publicity, personal or proprietary rights.

 8. Copyright Statement

 The V&A is the world's leading museum of art and design.
 One of its aims is to provide access to its collections and services for diverse audiences, now and in the future.

 The V&A makes reasonable efforts to protect its own intellectual property rights and the rights of others.
 If you believe that the use of Content (including images, editorial or descriptive text, footage or any other media) found on the V&A's Websites infringes yours or someone else's rights, please contact us, providing the information requested below:

 - Your contact details